d2soft/NimbbLibrary-iOS/README.md

 NimbbLibrary-iOS
 ================

 Easily integrate video recording using Nimbb into your iOS project.
+[Nimbb](http://nimbb.com) is a turn-key all-inclusive service in the cloud that offers all the features you need to record, host and playback user generated videos inside your projects.
+All videos are stored on our servers so that you focus only on the client side.
+Refer to our [Pricing](http://nimbb.com/Help/Subscriptions.aspx) page for a complete feature list and price.

+##Before you begin

+To use the Nimbb Library for iOS, first [create](http://nimbb.com/Account/Create.aspx) your Nimbb account.
+A Silver (or higher) plan is required to be able to record or playback videos from iOS.
+[Contact](http://nimbb.com/Help/) us to get a trial period.

 ##How to install it